We invite you to read a few of CHAF’s success stories and hear first-hand how CHAF is changing lives in our community.

 As the homeless population in Massachusetts has increased, so have the reasons that people find themselves in this situation.
 “I’m not the person you expect when you think of homelessness,” said D’Andrea in an interview at HomeStart’s Cambridge office, where she had showed up carrying a heavy bag of textbooks.

 Her plan had been to begin her studies a few years earlier, but after turning 18 she aged out of the foster care system that had provided her stability in her childhood.
-D’Andrea applied on her own for food stamps and Supplemental Security Income (SSI) benefits, but despite her resourcefulness, she couldn’t find an appropriate studying environment in the emergency shelter she had to rely on night after night.
+D’Andrea used her own resourcefulness to apply for food stamps and Supplemental Security Income (SSI) benefits, but still could not find an appropriate studying environment in the emergency shelter she had to rely on night after night.

 While at St. Patrick’s shelter in Somerville she met a HomeStart advocate, but shortly after they began working together, D’Andrea became ill and needed emergency gallbladder surgery.
 “My phone never worked at the hospital,” she explained, making contact with the HomeStart Cambridge manager difficult.
 “We played phone tag, but he never gave up.
 He called me nearly every day.”